Calorimetry and Heat Transfer in Chemical Reactions

 Heat and Energy

-Heat is a form of energy that flows from a higher temperature region to a lower temperature region.
+Heat is a form of energy that flows spontaneously from a system at higher temperature to one at lower temperature.

 Enthalpy

-Enthalpy (H) is a thermodynamic property that represents the total thermal energy of a system.
-The change in enthalpy (ΔH) during a reaction is the amount of heat absorbed or released.
+Enthalpy (H) is a thermodynamic state function representing the total heat content of a system at constant pressure.
+The change in enthalpy (ΔH) during a reaction indicates the heat absorbed (endothermic, ΔH > 0) or released (exothermic, ΔH < 0).

 Equipment and Techniques